FredBaos/fredbaos.github.io/index.md

 ![correlations](img/correlations.png)

 How can we complement this analysis with the cliques we found in the product network?
-Could the relationship between a household's weekly expenditure and its income depend on the cliques?
+Could the relationship between a household's weekly expenditure and its income somehow depend on the cliques rather than individual products?
 For a more comprehensive economic understanding, we now turn towards combining the results from the product network with household income analysis.

 # Third section

-Add third section here

 # Conclusion